DaCaveman/PortableVim/.vim/bundle/YouCompleteMe/README.md

 **NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have Vim 7.4.1578 with Python 3 support.
+Make sure you have a supported Vim version with Python 3 support, and a supported compiler and CMake, perhaps:

-**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.

-OpenBSD 5.5 and later have a Vim that's recent enough.
-You can see the version of Vim installed by running `vim --version`.

-For FreeBSD 11.x, the requirement is cmake:

 ```
 pkg install cmake